-Hawaiian Telcom, a privately owned company headquartered in the US, is a subsidiary of Altafiber.
-Founded in 1884, with an estimated 1,150 employees, the company reported $341.9M in revenue as of 2024.
-Hawaiian Telcom specializes in Telecoms and functions as a tier 2 media tech buyer.
+Hawaiian Telcom, a privately owned company headquartered in the US, operates as a subsidiary of Altafiber.
+Founded in 1884, the company employs approximately 1150 individuals and reported $341.9M in revenue as of 2024.
+As a tier 2 media tech buyer, the company primarily specializes in telecoms.

 Similar Companies